pixano/pixano/docs/docs/user/annotator_user_guide.md

 ## Annotation screen

-On the header's screen, a cross on the right allows to go back to previous screen.
-Or you can click on "Pixano Annotator" The dataset name and element ID is displayed here.
+On the header's screen, a cross on the right allows to go back to previous screen, or you can click on "Pixano Annotator".
+The dataset name and element ID is displayed here.

 A "Save" icon allows to save your changes.
 It is highlighted if there is changes to save.